What is Fostering?

-Most people know that fostering is caring for children (up to the age of 18) in your own home, who are unable to live with their own family for a variety of different reasons.
+Most people know that fostering is caring, in your own home for children (up to the age of 18), who are unable to live with their own family for a variety of different reasons.

 Caritas has an urgent need for foster carers of varying backgrounds to meet the differing needs of children who need to be cared for.